antoine-cottineau/app_linker/readme.md

 A deeplink is a special kind of link that, when opened in the browser of a mobile phone, opens a specific screen of a native application.
 For example, for a company that provides a website and an application dedicated to weather forecasts, a deeplink could be used to open the screen of the app that shows the weather forecast for a specific day.
 If the user doesn't have the app installed or isn't on mobile, then the corresponding webpage can be opened in the browser.
 On iOS, deeplinks are called [universal links](https://developer.apple.com/ios/universal-links/) but we'll keep the term deeplink because it is more general.

 A push notification is a piece of data that can be sent from a backend to a mobile device.
-It often provide information to the user and can also encourage them to perform an action.
-For example, a football app may send push notifications to its users whenever a player is transfered from one club to another.
-By tapping on the push notification, the user would expect the app to open the screen that shows the match.
+It often provides information to the user and can also encourage them to act.
+For example, a football app may send push notifications to its users whenever a player is transferred from one club to another.
+By tapping on the push notification, the user would expect the app to open a screen that shows information about the transfer.

 Both deeplinks and push notifications are a good way to enrich an app.
 As the action performed when opening a deeplink or when tapping a push notification is often the same, it makes sense to create a single module for handling both structures.